malli9999/AngularWorkshop/README.md

 In the hand on with the Angular everything went good for me.

-Coding part in Workshop
+Coding part in Workshop <br>
-I commented the coding part but it was in Readme file
+I commented the coding part but it was in my Readme file
 <!---
 <html>
     <head>